What documents do I need for the future?

 Five legal documents that help you protect your health, welfare, financial and legal interests.

 Having a Will means that after your death, your possessions – including money, property, jewellery and shares – are distributed according to your wishes.
 Without a Will, your estate will be distributed according to the laws of intestacy, which means that people in your family may inherit from your estate even if you do not wish them to, or in proportions that you do not want.
 It is important that you make a Will.
 However, even if you do make a Will, the laws in most places in Australia do allow family and dependents, as well as a few others, to make a claim against your estate if they consider they should have been adequately provided for but have not.

 Your Will should be specific and kept up to date.

-There is comprehensive information and tools on the NSW Trustee and Guardian website that explores the issues around Wills and other legal documents that protect your interests when you are no longer able to.
+The NSW Trustee and Guardian website provides comprehensive information and tools related to wills and other legal documents that protect your interests when you are no longer able to.
 Translated fact sheets are also available.

 The Legal Information Access Centre (State Library NSW) also offers a comprehensive online legal guide to wills, estates and funerals.

 A General Power of Attorney means that you appoint one or more people to make financial and legal decisions on your behalf.
 This person is known as your attorney.
 The POA is a legal arrangement that only operates while you have ‘capacity’ and can be useful to have in place, for example, if you want someone to pay your bills and manage your accounts either generally or while you are overseas or recovering from an illness or operation.

 If you would like your POA to continue to be effective should you lose your capacity, you should make an Enduring Power of Attorney (see below).

 What does ‘capacity’ mean?
 This is a legal term defining when a person is capable of making decisions, understanding the facts involved and understanding the choices and the consequences of the decisions.
 Someone suffering dementia, for example, will at some stage lose the capacity to make decisions for themselves.